Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

-In this section (and in general when we discuss deformation functors), by a local Artin ring, we mean a local Artin ring of finite type over $\mathbb C$ with residue field $\mathbb C$.
 Let $X$ be a complex hypersurface of degree $d$ in $\mathbb P^n$.
 We denote by $\operatorname{Def}_{X\hookrightarrow \mathbb P^n}$ the local Hilbert deformation functor at $X$; in other words the deformation functor of $X$ as a closed subscheme of $\mathbb P^n$ (e.g., \cite[\S 3.2.1]{sernesi}).
 The global Hilbert functor is representable, by a projective space, and we will take

-to be the restriction of the universal family to an open neighborhood of the point corresponding to $X$.
+to be the restriction of the universal family to a sufficiently small open neighborhood of the point corresponding to $X$.
+Note that as our arguments progress, we may replace this open neighborhood with a suitable \'etale cover.
 The fibered product diagram above induces a morphism of functors of Artin rings

 that is formally smooth and an isomorphism on tangent spaces (in other words, in the language of \cite[Def.~2.2.6]{sernesi}, $\mathcal X\to B_{X\hookrightarrow \mathbb P^n}$ is a flat algebraic deformation of $X\subseteq \mathbb P^n$ that induces a semiuniversal formal element).